 If you’re resigned to stay at pay grade in anything, climbing, work, the hand you were dealt at birth, then that’s all you’ll ever be.
-For most people this is just what they do - they are what they are, because that’s what they are.
-For others though, those with a bit of fight, a bit of self delusion, what they are is not what they want to be.
-Basically they are never happy with their wages, they push and they fight, they do all they can to move up the pay grades.
+For most people this is just what they do - they are what they are because that’s what they are.
+For others though, those with a bit of fight, a bit of self-delusion, what they are is not what they want to be.
+Basically, they are never happy with their wages, they push and they fight, they do all they can to move up the pay grades.

-In climbing this is about going beyond your comfort zone, where you know you can do the move (yes they’re not easy, but they’re also far from impossible), where you won’t fall, were you won’t fail.
+In climbing, this is about going beyond your comfort zone, where you know you can do the move (yes they’re not easy, but they’re also far from impossible), where you won’t fall, where you won’t fail.
 To get better you need to start feeling the pain of trying, the pain of failing, the abject humiliation of not being able to do even one move.
 Only then, in the ashes of your trying, do little seeds begin to grow.
 You find stepping back on those climbs you once thought hard enough, the ones you can get up, that they’re a path, the holds all jugs.
 Even though the way on seems bared by physical impossibility, or pure fear (especially moving into the E grades), you can now see that there is a way on.

 Each time you go climbing you should try and set aside one part of the day to try something you think is beyond you, the aim if not to climb it, to simply do one move, or even just step off the ground.

 And then one day you’ll find you’ve had a pay rise!